|

 Currently at Central Washington University’s Chimpanzee and Human Communication Institute (CHCI).

-Roger Fouts is Co-director of the Institute and Professor of Psychology and a Distinguished
+Roger Fouts is CO-director of the Institute and Professor of Psychology and a Distinguished

 Research Professor at CWU.
 His background is in experimental psychology and comparative